dr-leo/pandaSDMX/doc/usage.rst

 These steps share common tasks which flow from the architecture of pandaSDMX:

-1. Call :meth:`get` on a new or existing :class:`pandasdmx.api.Request` instance to obtain an SDMX message from a web service or a file and load it into memory
+1. Call :meth:`pandasdmx.api.Request.get` on a new or existing :class:`pandasdmx.api.Request` instance to obtain an SDMX message from a web service or a file and load it into memory
 #.
-Explore the :class:`pandasdmx.api.Response`instance returned by :meth:`pandasdmx.Request.get`
+Explore the :class:`pandasdmx.api.Response`instance returned by :meth:`pandasdmx.api.Request.get`

    * check for errors
    * Access the SDMX message's content through its ``msg``  attribute.